garrytrinder/dev-proxy-toolkit/README.md

 - Check for missing `configSection` when defined in plugin instance
 - Check that schema matches installed version of Dev Proxy
 - Check that reporters are placed after plugins
+- Check that at least one plugin is enabled

 ### Editor Actions